neutralinojs/neutralinojs.github.io/docs/api/resources.md

 ---

 `Neutralino.resources` namespace implements several methods to parse, read, and extract the loaded resource bundle (`resources.neu`).
-If the app doesn't load resources from the resource bundle and uses the resources directory, all these methods will throw the `NE_RS_APIRQRF` error.
+If the app doesn't load resources from the resource bundle and uses the resources directory, all these methods will use native filesystem API as a fallback.

 ## resources.getFiles()
 Returns all files and directories embedded in the resource bundle.